Xi Jinping warns of Cold War-era tensions in Asia-Pacific - Mind Of The Geek

 Beijing stepped up military activities near Taiwan, an autonomous democracy claimed by China, with a record number of planes entering the island’s air defense identification zone in early October.

-US Secretary of State Antony Blinken said on Wednesday that the United States would ensure that Taiwan can defend itself to prevent anyone “attempting to disrupt the status quo by force.”

-China also claims almost all of the resource-rich South China Sea, through which billions of dollars in maritime trade pass each year, rejecting competing claims from Brunei, Malaysia, the Philippines, Taiwan and Vietnam. .
+Besides its position on Taiwan, China also claims almost all of the resource-rich South China Sea, through which billions of dollars in maritime trade pass each year, rejecting competing claims from Brunei, Malaysia, the Philippines. , Taiwan and Vietnam.

 Against this backdrop, the United States, Britain and Australia announced in September that they had formed a new alliance – AUKUS – under which Australia will purchase nuclear-powered submarines using the technology.
 American.

-Although the delivery is years away and China was not specifically named, the announcement angered China and separately sparked a furious feud with France which saw its previously negotiated contract for the sale of Australian conventional submarines torn apart.
+Although the delivery is years away and China was not specifically named, the announcement angered Beijing and separately sparked a furious feud with France which saw its agreement to sell conventional submarines.
+Australians torn.

+In his address to Asia-Pacific business leaders, Xi also called for a joint effort across the region to close the “vaccination gap,” making Covid-19 vaccines more accessible to developing countries.

+“We need to translate the consensus that vaccines are a global public good into concrete actions to ensure their fair and equitable distribution,” he said at the summit.

 Source link